DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####API (Application Programming Interface)
 An interface between an operating system and application software that specifies how the two should communicate with each other.

+#####Application or app
+A software program for mobile or desktop operating systems.
+Mobile apps are often distributed through an app store (Google Play store, Apple App Store).

+#####App store
+An online store where mobile applications may be bought or obtained for free.
+Every major mobile operating system also has its own storefront for mobile apps - App Store (Apple), Google Play, Amazon Appstore, Windows Phone Store and BlackBerry App World.

 #####ASCII (American Standard Code for Information Interchange)
 A standard way of encoding uppercase and lowercase letters in the English alphabet, as well as numbers and a number of special characters.
 ASCII uses only seven bits and is therefore limited to 128 characters.

+#####AZW (Acronym for Amazon Word)
+A file format used by the Amazon Kindle e-reader.

 ### B